Edinburgh's largest jumble sale returns after two year absence due to Covid

 Let us know what you think and join the conversation at the bottom of this article.

-The Greenbank Scout Jumble Sale is celebrating its 60th anniversary with a happy return tomorrow from 9.30am to 12.30pm.
+The Greenbank Scout Jumble Sale is celebrating its 60th anniversary with a happy return on Saturday (April 23) from 9.30am to 12.30pm.

 The jumble sale uses all four halls at Greenbank Parish Church in Morningside.